NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 the obtained pixel size, and that value can be used with the right image.

-If these two images have rather different auto-determined resolutions, it is suggested that the smaller one be used for both.
+If these two images have rather different auto-determined resolutions, it is suggested that the smaller ground sample distance be used for both, or otherwise something in the middle.

 Using a ground sample distance which is too different than what is appropriate can result in aliasing in mapprojected images and